Adjuvant Pembrolizumab versus Placebo in Resected Stage III Melanoma

 High-yield insights from every perspective

-How does the mechanism of action of pembrolizumab differ from traditional cytotoxic chemotherapy in the management of resected stage III melanoma?
+How does the mechanism of action of pembrolizumab differ from targeted therapies like BRAF inhibitors, and why is an immunotherapy theoretically advantageous in the adjuvant setting for a patient with resected stage III melanoma?

 Key Response